← Back to Blog

 The apps that actually work for introverts trying to make friends share a common feature: they do something meaningful with your information before the match happens, rather than putting all the work on you after.

-The Apps Worth Trying in 2026
+The 5 Best Friend Matching Apps in 2026

 Bumble BFF has the largest user base of any dedicated friendship app, which matters in practice: you will actually find people nearby.
 The swipe format is familiar and low-friction.
 The limitation is that the mechanics reward quick engagement over thoughtful connection, and conversations often stall after a few exchanges.
 Worth trying if you are in a large metro and want breadth.
 For people who have already tried it, see our Bumble BFF alternatives guide.